-Ryan is a partner at Eimer Stahl LLP and the head of the firm’s Madison office.
+Ryan is Managing Partner of the firm’s Madison office.
 He focuses his nationwide practice on corporate counseling and complex commercial litigation, in both trial and appellate courts, in a wide variety of areas, including labor and employment, antitrust, class actions, contracts, constitutional law, corporate governance, land use, government regulation, environmental, ERISA, and products liability.
 Over his career, Ryan has maintained a perfect win record in all of the cases to have resolved while he managed the litigation either for plaintiffs or defendants.

 Ryan previously served as Wisconsin’s Chief Deputy Solicitor General, where he ran the State’s highest-stakes cases in the trial and appellate courts.
 Before that, he worked in Washington D.C. in an elite complex-litigation practice group of an Am Law 10 firm.

 After graduating with high honors and Order of the Coif from the University of Chicago Law School, where he was Editor in Chief of the Law Review and where he now serves as a Lecturer in Law, Ryan was a law clerk on the U.S. Supreme Court for Justice Antonin Scalia and on the U.S. Court of Appeals for the Ninth Circuit for Judge Diarmuid F. O’Scannlain.

 - Minority Business Association of Wisconsin vs. Wisconsin Department of Agriculture, Trade, and Consumer Protection (Waukesha Cnty.) – Representing minority business association in facial Fourth Amendment challenge to statute permitting on-the-spot warrantless, suspicionless inspections of businesses and documents